 RDS Host Load Balancing

-By default, Horizon Connection Server uses the following formula to determine the placement of published applications and desktops on RDSH servers.
+By default, the Connection Server use the following formula to determine placement of published application and desktops on RDS hosts.

 (connected sessions + pending sessions + disconnected sessions)/(maximum session count)

 You can override this behavior and control the placement of new application sessions by either configuration Load balancing in the Horizon Administrator or by using a Load balancing script.
-Horizon calculates the server load index based on the load-balancing settings you configure.
-The server load index can range from 0 to 100, where 0 represents no load and 100 represents a full load.
-A server load index of -1 indicates that load balancing is turned off.
+Horizon calculates the Server Load Index based on the load balancing settings you configure.
+The Server Load Index can range from 0 to 100, where 0 represents no load and 100 represents full load.
+A Server Load Index of -1 indicates that load balancing is turned off.
 The current load of an RDS host can be viewed in the dashboard of the Horizon Administrator under System Health.

 Figure 7: Load index in Horizon Administrator dashboard

 Setting RDS Host Load Balancing in Horizon Administrator

 Configure load balancing settings in a Farm on the Load Balancing Settings tab.
 The options available are in the Table 1.